 Hello!
-I am an extremely motivated, compassionate, and very organized language instructor and tutor, with a passion for languages, literature, and learning.
+I am an extremely motivated, compassionate, and very organized language instructor and tutor, with multiple specialized degrees, and a passion for languages, literature, and learning.
 As an undergraduate at Bryn Mawr College, I triple majored in French, Spanish, and Italian.
 I received honors, and wrote honors theses in each major.
-I hold graduate degrees in multiple languages as well.
-I have an MA in French, an MA in Italian, and a joint PhD from UC Berkeley in Romance Languages and Literature and Medieval Studies ... [more]
+I hold graduate degrees in all three languages as well--I have an MA in French, an MA in Italian, and an MA in Spanish.
+I also hold a joint PhD from UC... [more]

 I began tutoring French in high school and have continued to teach and study French at the college and graduate levels.
 I completed a BA in French (Language and Literature) from Bryn Mawr College.
 I wrote an honor's thesis on Voltaire, Rousseau, and Diderot and received highest honors in the major.
 I also taught two years of Intensive Elementary French (levels I and II)at Bryn Mawr.
 As part of my MA in French, I studied at various universities in Paris, where I worked primarily in Philosophy and Gender and Women's studies.
 My Master's thesis discussed the metaphor of cannibalism and violence in Montaigne, Laclos, Duras, and C?saire.
 I recently completed a PhD in Romance Languages, and a chapter of my dissertation discusses Medieval and Early Modern French literature (primarily through medieval authors, and Rabelais, Montaigne, and Descartes).